GSA-TTS/federal-website-standards/standards/site-search-draft.md

 {% include "_includes/status/draft.html" %}

-Email us know if you have feedback at website.standards@gsa.gov or [join a discussion on GitHub about site search](https://github.com/GSA-TTS/federal-website-standards/discussions/233).
+Email us if you have feedback at website.standards@gsa.gov or [join a discussion on GitHub about site search](https://github.com/GSA-TTS/federal-website-standards/discussions/233).

 ## Standard